Cheetoyumyum/TWB/SETUP.md

 1. **Viewer goes to channel points** in your Twitch chat
 2. **Viewer redeems** channel points for "DEPOSIT: 10000" (or any amount)
-3. **Viewer types** `!deposit 10000` in chat (must match the amount they redeemed)
+3. **Bot auto-detects** and deposits instantly (no chat command needed).
+If it doesn’t, the **streamer** can type `!deposit 10000` to force it.
 4. **Bot deposits** the points into their account
 5. **Viewer can now** gamble, buy actions, rain points, etc.!

 **Important Notes:**
-- The viewer MUST type `!deposit <amount>` AFTER redeeming the channel points
+- The viewer just redeems the channel points reward — no chat command required
+- The bot watches chat for the “Redeemed DEPOSIT: XXXX” system message (or uses webhooks/PubSub) and auto-deposits that amount
-- The amount in `!deposit` must match the amount they redeemed
+- If something fails, the streamer can type `!deposit <amount>` (the amount must match the redeemed reward) to manually credit the user
-- If they redeem "DEPOSIT: 500", they type `!deposit 500`
-- If they redeem "DEPOSIT: 10000", they type `!deposit 10000`

 ### Alternative: Automatic Detection with Webhooks (Advanced - Optional)

 **Note**: This is OPTIONAL!
-The manual `!deposit` method works perfectly fine.
-Webhooks just make it automatic.
+The bot already listens for the “Redeemed DEPOSIT” chat messages.
+Webhooks/PubSub just make it even more reliable (and remove the need for the streamer to ever type `!deposit` manually).

 If you want users to automatically get points when they redeem channel points (without typing `!deposit`), you can set up Twitch EventSub webhooks.
 See the detailed webhook setup guide in README.md under "Webhook Configuration".
+If you can't set up EventSub yet, make sure `TWITCH_CHANNEL_USER_ID` is set in `.env` — and provide `TWITCH_BROADCASTER_OAUTH_TOKEN` (or reuse `TWITCH_OAUTH_TOKEN` if you're running as the broadcaster) — the bot will automatically use Twitch PubSub as a fallback for local testing.
+The same webhook endpoint can also be used for `channel.follow`, `channel.subscribe`, `channel.subscription.message`, and `channel.subscription.gift` so the bot can thank viewers automatically.

 **Quick Summary:**
 1. Bot runs webhook server on port 3000